-Unfortunately, other federal, state, and local public resources for most of the activities eligible for Consolidated Plan funding are limited and/or are highly competitive.
+Unfortunately, currently other federal, state, and local public resources for most of the activities eligible for Consolidated Plan funding are limited and/or are highly competitive.
 Private resources have been similarly limited by reductions in corporate, foundation, and individual giving to nearly all non-profit entities.
-As a result, it has been nearly impossible for many organizations that address the priority needs established in the Consolidated Plan to survive without the assistance of SHRA and CDBG, HOME, ESG, and HOPWA funding.
+As a result, it has been nearly impossible for many organizations that address the priority needs established in the Consolidated Plan to survive without the assistance of the CDBG, HOME and ESG funding.